 On Valentine’s Day, chocolate is the currency in which people are supposed to trade their love.
 Little do they know that chocolate might have been made with slave labor.
 We speak with Brian Campbell, an attorney with the International Labor Rights Fund. [includes rush transcript]

-Along with flowers and jewelry, Valentine’s Day is the holiday of chocolate.
+AMY GOODMAN: Later in the show, we’ll continue to talk about the issue of diamonds, but in this Valentine’s Day special, we also want to talk about this holiday of chocolate.
 Lots of chocolate.
 Milk chocolate, dark chocolate, caramel-filled chocolate, chocolate hearts, chocolate kisses.
-On Valentine’s Day, chocolate is the currency in which people are supposed to trade their love.
+Valentine’s Day, chocolate is the currency in which people are supposed to trade their love.
 Little do they know that chocolate might have been made with slave labor.
-Over 40 percent of the world’s cocoa, the primary ingredient in chocolate, comes from West African nation of the Ivory Coast.
-The State Department estimates that over one hundred thousand children in the Ivory Coast’s cocoa industry work under "the worst forms of child labor."
+Over 40 percent of the world’s cocoa, the primary ingredient in chocolate, comes from the West African nation of the Ivory Coast.
+The State Department estimates over 100,000 children in the Ivory Coast’s cocoa industry work under the, quote, “worst forms of child labor.”

 BRIAN CAMPBELL: Well, in Cote d’Ivoire, as you mentioned before, there is estimated between 100,000 and 200,000 children working in the worst forms of child labor.
 Of those 100,000 to 200,000, 15,000 are estimated to be working as forced laborers who have been trafficked into Cote d’Ivoire in order to produce cocoa for export.
 The cocoa companies, the primary cocoa companies that export from Cote d’Ivoire are Archer Daniels Midland Company, the Cargill Corporation and Nestle Corporation.
 These companies continue, despite an ongoing civil war and civil conflict in Cote d’Ivoire, they continue to go up country into the cocoa regions to purchase cocoa from the farmers and to then process the cocoa and export it to the European and American market.